Wood Arbors, Pergolas, Patio Covers & Trellises

 Types of Structures

-There are several types of outdoor structures you can have built:
+There are several types of structures you can have built, and what they are called depends on how you will use them:

-- an arbor is an open beamed structure set in a garden that is designed to support plants
+- an arbor is an open beamed structure set in a garden and is designed to support plants

-- a patio cover is a temporary or permanent covering placed over an existing raised platform or patio area
+- a patio cover is a temporary or permanent covering placed over an existing raised platform, patio area or concrete pad

 - a gazebo is usually a structure used for shelter and viewing the garden